Black Friday 2018 smart home deals: Bargains on Echo Dot, Google Home Hub, Facebook Portal, Apple HomePod and more

 Google Home for $79Tyler Lizenby/CNET

 Prefer a smart speaker with a little more oomph?
 The full-size Google Home gets a Black Friday deal, too, with a $50 discount bringing the price down to $79.
-Best Buy's Kohl's are each offering the same deal starting Thanksgiving Day.
+Best Buy, Dell and Kohl's are each offering the same deal starting Thanksgiving Day.

 Save $150